A version of this story originally appeared on the Strategist US.

 If you’re like us, you’ve probably wondered what famous people add to their carts.
-Not the JAR brooch and Louis XV chair, but the hand sanitiser and the electric toothbrush.
+Not the JAR brooch and Louis XV chair, but the stain remover pen and the tongue cleaner.
 We asked Salman Rushdie, author of The Satanic Verses and the new novel Quichotte, which items he can’t live without.

 I was actually just in Yankee Stadium a few nights ago, quite satisfyingly watching them destroy the Red Sox.
 Any time the Yankees beat the Red Sox 9-2 is a good night in my book.
 Given that my son and his wife live in London, one of their favorite things to do when they come visit is go to Yankee Stadium, and the first thing they did was disappear and buy me merch.
 So now I have a few Yankees T-shirts for my collection.
 I just like to identify as not a Mets fan.
 I’ve been living in New York for 20 years now, but even before, I would go with friends who were Yankees fans.
 One of the first was Don DeLillo.
 When Yankees win, I like to rub it in with Paul Auster.
 He’s a Mets fan.